 Having to clear your plates away is one of the reasons you shouldn’t tip in Korea, which is the topic of the next part of this Korean etiquette guide.

-Reality Check: This rule mostly applies to small restaurants, fast food chains, and cafes.
-If you’re out for a meal like Korean BBQ or something that involves a lot of dishes, you can just leave them where they are.
+This rule mostly applies to small restaurants, fast food chains, and cafes.
+If you’re out for a meal like Korean BBQ or something that involves lots of dishes, just leave them where they are.

 Should You Tip In Korea?